ManuelTGomes/regular-expression-compendium/README.md

 #### Portugal 🇵🇹

 Valid phone number.
-Here are the valid formas:
+Here are the valid ways to display the number:

 - +351 ### ### ###
 - 00 351 ### ### ###